mxdubois/decision-tree-java/README.md

 ------------
 First, add the the decision tree `src` directory to your build path.

-Then consult the examples for usage.
+Then consult the examples directory for usage.

+Javadoc can be found here: http://mxdubois.github.io/decision-tree-java/javadoc/